 DOI and the Department of Agriculture are implementing the new law.
 They are developing long-term fee guidance and the America the Beautiful Pass, which will cover entrance and standard fees for the five agencies.
 During the transition to the new program, the agencies have agreed that existing passes will be honored, no new fee areas will be created, and existing fees will be evaluated against the criteria and prohibitions set out in the new law.
+The agencies (excluding the Bureau of Reclamation) anticipate collecting about \$208 million in fees in FY2006 and \$240 million in fees in FY2007, with NPS collections accounting for about two-thirds of the totals.
 The 109th Congress is overseeing agency efforts to establish, collect, and spend recreation fees under the new program.
 On February 17, 2005, a Senate subcommittee held a hearing on NPS implementation of the program, with a focus on the development of the America the Beautiful Pass.
 On October 26, 2005, a Senate subcommittee held a hearing on the implementation of the new fee program.

-Grand Canyon Colorado River Management. (by David Whiteman) The NPS has regulated recreational use of the Colorado River inside Grand Canyon National Park since the 1970s, particularly with respect to river running boat trips, in order to protect river resources and ensure a high-quality visitor experience.
-This is a prime example of how recreational pastimes that push deeper into pristine backcountry areas of national parks have increased the resource management challenges of many popular parks.
-Decades of conflict have ensued over motorized boating on the Colorado River and the use of helicopters to ferry commercial boating passengers in and out of the canyon.
-These activities have been opposed by environmental groups favoring the preservation of wilderness-like values in the river corridor.
-Commercial outfitters for river trips favor access for motorized boating on the grounds that this long-standing use does not harm resources, and is the only practical way to offer short-duration trips.
+Grand Canyon Colorado River Management. (by David Whiteman) The NPS regulates and manages river-running boat trips on the Colorado River inside Grand Canyon National Park to protect river resources and ensure a high-quality visitor experience.
+The 277-mile river canyon is a popular destination for multi-day raft trips, one of the most iconic of national park experiences.
+Decades of conflict have ensued over motorized boating, helicopter flights used to ferry commercial boating passengers in and out of the canyon, and the proportion of commercial outfitters versus noncommercial private boaters.
+Historically, about 70% of river access permits have gone to commercial concessioners, with about 30% to noncommercial self-guided private boaters.
+These activities have been opposed by groups favoring the preservation of wilderness-like values in the river corridor.
+Commercial river trip outfitters assert that access for motorized boating does not harm resources and is the only practical way to offer popular short-duration trips.